 After selecting the colleges through campus intelligence, student engagement is the next step in campus recruitment.
 In a world where information is available at the click of a button, presentations and talks offer no real value.
 Organizations need to create an impression on students by connecting with their aspirations.

 Every fresh graduate wants to work in a trendy organization.
 You must exhibit the company’s culture, offer them a glimpse of the stimulating environment and the work being done by the company.
 You must use this opportunity to provide them with a brand recall value and gain their interest, ensuring a wider reach.

 Now you might ask about ways of doing all this without ever meeting these students in-person?
 The answer is online contests, such as coding hackathons, innovative ideathons and case study competitions.

 Pre-placement talks are a thing of the past.
-A virtual campus hiring strategy involves organizations taking the engagement to the next level, using technology and offering students a unique platform to connect with the brand.
-Online competitions provide organizations with an excellent platform to introduce themselves, also enabling candidates to showcase their innovative and problem-solving skills.
+A virtual campus recruiting strategy involves organizations taking the engagement to the next level, using technology and offering students a unique platform to connect with the brand.
+Online competitions provide organizations with an excellent platform to introduce themselves, enabling candidates to showcase their innovative and problem-solving skills.